cockroachdb/docs/v22.2/alter-index.md

 ### Set an index to be not visible

-You can specify that a index is not visible to the [cost-based optimizer](cost-based-optimizer.html) (i.e. it won't be used in queries unless specifically selected with a hint).
+You can specify that an index is not visible to the [cost-based optimizer](cost-based-optimizer.html##control-whether-the-optimzer-uses-indexes-marked-as-not-visible) (i.e. it won't be used in queries unless specifically selected with a hint).
 This allows you to create an index and check for corruption without affecting production queries.

 {% include {{ page.version.version }}/demo_movr.md %}

 1. Show the indexes on the `rides` table.